kurt-rhee/kurt-rhee.github.io/_posts/2024-06-13-how-to-contribute-to-pvlib.md

 # Creating a new function in pvlib

 -  Once you have a copy of pvlib on your computer you will want to open it up in an Integrated Development Environment (IDE).
 I personally use VSCode since I also work in other programming language such as Rust and C#, but alternatives like Pycharm should work fine as well.
+You could also do this entire workflow using github desktop, or the github command line interface (CLI).
+I won't discuss those workflows here, but feel free to use whichever workflow feels most productive for you.

 -   Let's create a new .py file which will hold our new function inside of the pvlib/pvlib folder where all of the rest of the functions are.
 Notice in the screenshot below that the pvlib folder has turned green and the transformer.py file has been created.
 Also notice that the git symbol (the branching graph) has incremented to 1 since we have made changes to 1 file.